About

 Setting up Curator

-If neither of these apply, please submit questions to the Synapse Help Desk
+If none of the above apply, please submit questions to the Synapse Help Desk

 Navigating to Curator